rendner/py-plugin-dataframe-viewer/projects/python_plugin_code/README.md

 #### PatchedStyler.py
-This is the only class which is used directly by the plugin to retrieve data.
+This class is used by the plugin (Kotlin part) to extract information from a pandas `Styler`.
+Therefore, it is mandatory that the method signatures of this class match those used by the `PyPatchedStylerRef` counterpart of the plugin project.

 Short overview about the public methods of the class: